Born: 1941, Ottawa, Ontario

-In terms of his own recordings, Anka had hit the Top 40 only once since 1963.
-In 1974 all that changed when he began recording ballads.
+In terms of his own recordings, after 1963, Anka had hit the Top 40 only once through the remainder of the 1960s (“Goodnight My Love” in 1969).
+In the 1970s all that changed when he began recording ballads.
 He teamed up with songstress Odia Coates and released “You’re Having My Baby”.
-Not only was it a number one hit, it finished in 9th place in RPM’s Top 100 singles of the year.
-Follow-up singles, “One Man Woman/One Woman Man”, “I Don’t Like to Sleep Alone”, “I Believe There’s Nothing Stronger”, and, what began as a jingle for Kodak—”Times of Your Life”—topped the charts as well, some doing better in Canada and some in the U.S..
+Not only was it a number one hit, it finished in 7th place in RPM’s Top 100 singles of the year.
+Follow-up singles “I Don’t Like to Sleep Alone” and “I Believe There’s Nothing Stronger” topped the charts as well.
 He was awarded a Juno Award in 1975 as composer of the year.
 In 1980, Paul Anka was inducted into the Canadian Music Hall of Fame.

 Gliding on the successes of those songs, he recorded less frequently, though continually, after 1975.
 In 1983, Anka teamed up with Peter Cetera and momentous Canadian producer David Foster and released “Hold Me ‘Til The Morning Comes”.
 His 1998 album Body of Work features duets with such singing giants as Celine Dion, Patti LaBelle, Tom Jones, and Frank Sinatra.
 In 2005, he recorded the album Rock Swings, which is—you guessed it—swing versions of classic rock songs like Van Halen’s “Jump”, Survivor’s “Eye of the Tiger”, Nirvana’s “Smells Like Teen Spirit”, and others.
 Its success prompted the 2007 follow-up Classic Songs: My Way, consisting of more big-band arrangements of contemporary standards (Bryan Adams’ “Heaven”, Joni Mitchell’s “Both Sides Now”, Foreigner’s “Waiting for a Girl Like You”) and featuring duets with Jon Bon Jovi and Michael Buble.